qcgiitr/hackathon2022/README.md

 --------------------------------
 ## Rewards
 - For general prompt: INR 3500, INR 2000, INR 1500 and Medals for each team.
-- Separate prompt for Freshers: Top 5 submissions will be awarded cool swags by IBM Quantum and direct entry to QCG recruitment interviews.
+- Separate prompt for Freshers: Swags by IBM Quantum and direct entry to QCG recruitment interviews.
 - Certificates to all winners and submitted projects.

 --------------------------------